top of page

 "Ecopoetics rose out of the late 20th-century awareness of ecology and concerns over environmental disaster."

-A clear distinction needs to made about the difference between EcoPoetry, the pastoral poem and nature writing.
+A clear distinction needs to be made about the difference between EcoPoetry, the pastoral poem and nature writing.

 “My tanks were filled with gasoline and wars.
 I was a lead soldier.
 I marched against the smoke of the city. “ - Little Lead Soldiers Giannina Braschi